Chazae/Chazae.github.io/_pages/about.md

 > -*Network Security I and II*
 > -*Industrial Control Systems Security*

-My experience at Whatcom was incredible.
-I learned how to configure a multitude of Cisco Devices through Cisco IOS.
-I gained experience with snort, burpsuite, and other useful network tools.
-I physically put together a network from the ground up, and was taught the importance of good cable management.
+My experience at Whatcom was incredibly tangible.
+I learned how to configure a multitude of Cisco devices through Cisco IOS.
+I gained experience with Snort, Burpsuite, nmap, and other useful network tools.
+I commonly used Linux(Debian/Redhat), Virualization software, and packetTracer in course work.

-I also attended **Western Washington University** from 2014 to 2017 and have **134 credits completed** towards a **Bachelors of Science** in ***Computer Science***.
+Attended **Western Washington University** from 2014 to 2017 and have **134 credits completed** towards a **Bachelor of Science** in ***Computer Science***.
 I completed the requirements for a **Minor** in ***Mathematics***.

 >My courses included:
 > -*Computer Programming I*